Sharzzdevise/Sharzzdevise/README.md

 For projects worked on; kindly find them in my repository section.

-📰 I have a blog page dedicated to Data analytics/ science articles, trends, project insights using various frameworks and tools, AI trends, Cloud services updates, IoT daily trends.
+📰 I have a medium blog page dedicated to Data analytics/ science articles, trends, project insights using various frameworks and tools, AI trends, Cloud services updates, IoT daily trends.

 Want to know more about; let's connect👉🤝 www.linkedin.com/in/sharondim/